Frequently asked questions

 Our session fees are competitively priced, and discounts are applicable for concession and pension card holders.

-We can provide the standard rebates to private health members and those with referrals from a general practitioner.
-We are also approved providers of North Brisbane PHN's Brisbane MIND service, providing up to 12 funded sessions under Access to Allied Psychological Services (ATAPS).
+We can provide the standard rebates to private health members, and a Medicare rebate to those with referrals from a general practitioner.

 More information is available on our fees and rebates page.